IsaacAlves7/docker-templates/README.md

-# 🐋 Docker - Web Stacks from scratch 🔋
+# 🐋 Docker - Web Stacks templates from scratch 🔋

 <blockquote>It's a repository of Docker for creating Web Stacks from scratch.</blockquote>